 Before spraying, always read and follow label directions.

 Spray when trees are dormant Mix a ratio of 1:30 (1 part lime sulphur to 30 parts water, Eg: 100 ml of Lime Sulphur to 3 litres of water).
+As a percentage mixture it is about 3.3% lime sulphur.
 This is a general clean-up spray.
 It is both a fungicide and insecticide, and helps control overwintering pests including earwigs which can nibble spring buds.